andrewbihl/bsed/README.md

 Simple, english syntax on top of Perl text processing.
 Designed to replace simple uses of sed/grep/awk/perl.

 Bsed is a stream editor.
-In contrast to interactive text editors, stream editors process text in one go and apply a command to an entire input stream or open file.
+In contrast to interactive text editors, stream editors process text in one go, applying a command to an entire input stream or open file.

 # Quick Start